Pope Clement XII: Consistories

 Clement XII created 35 cardinals in fifteen consistories held throughout his pontificate.
 The first individual he raised into the cardinalate was his nephew Neri Maria Corsini while he also raised his future successor Carlo della Torre di Rezzonico (Pope Clement XIII) to the cardinalate.
 He also raised his nephew Giovanni Antonio Guadagni to the cardinalate in 1731.

 Canonizations and beatifications

-The pope named five new saints during his reign with the most notable being Vincent de Paul.
-He also beatified eight others including his predecessor Pope Benedict XI.
+The pope named five new saints during his reign, the most notable being Vincent de Paul.
+He also beatified eight others, including his predecessor Pope Benedict XI.

 Death and burial

-Clement XII died on 6 February 1740 at 9:30am due to complications from gout.
+Clement XII died on 6 February 1740 at 9:30 am due to complications from gout.
 His remains were transferred to his tomb in the Basilica of Saint John Lateran on 20 July 1742.
-Pope Clement XII's tomb is in the Capella Corsini of the Basilica of St. John Lateran and was completed by the sculptors Maini and Monaldi.
+Pope Clement XII's tomb is in the Capella Corsini of the Basilica of St. John Lateran and was completed by the sculptors Giovanni Battista Maini and Carlo Monaldi.
 His bust was completed by Filippo della Valle.